jonasmkarlsson/generate-data/README.md

 #Examples

 ##Simple columns
-Generate default number of rows with person data, in this case with first & last name, street, location and company
+Generate default number of rows with person data, in this case with first & last name, street, location, company and avatar URL

-> java -jar generate-data.jar -f firstname,lastname,street,location,company
+> java -jar generate-data.jar -f firstname,lastname,street,location,company,avatarurl

 If you want to generate a specific number of rows, add the option -n X, where 'X' is a number.
 In the below example, 25 rows are created.

-> java -jar generate-data.jar -f firstname,lastname,street,location,company -n 25
+> java -jar generate-data.jar -f firstname,lastname,street,location,company,avatarurl -n 25

 ##Sequence column
 Using the sequencer column to create a sequence of standardized data, accordingly to a regression expression.